speric/speric.github.com/_posts/2014-02-27-in-praise-of-effort.markdown

 <p>The only time effort itself should be criticized is if it's sub-par.
 One should always aim for excellence.
 But excellence is hard to achieve, especially at the beginning of a thing.
 So as long as someone is trying as best as they can, and working to improve, their effort should be praised.</p>

-<p>Poor outcomes are tolerated on the way to better outcomes, but poor effort is never tolerated.</p>
+<p>Poor outcomes are tolerated on the way to better outcomes.
+Poor effort is never tolerated.
+Honest effort is always to be praised.</p>